teaganstewart/text-based-minesweeper/README.md

 ## Running the code

-Code can be run using command line. <br>
+Code can be run using command line.
+All you need is a valid JDK, in my case JDK 11. <br>
  - First navigate to the src file
  - Type the following commands into command line: <br>
     $ javac Game.java <br>